andrehora/spotflow/README.md

 # SpotFlow

 SpotFlow is a tool to ease the runtime analysis of Python programs.
-With SpotFlow, you can easily extract information about executed methods, run lines, argument values, return values, variable states, and thrown exceptions.
+With SpotFlow, you can extract information about executed methods, run lines, argument values, return values, variable states, and thrown exceptions.

 ## Install